-- 193. Ground-level ozone concentrations are already a serious problem in Boulder County and the City of Boulder.
+- 162. Ground-level ozone concentrations are already a serious problem in Boulder.
 Climate change is making the problem worse.
-Boulder County (including the City) is already within a Clean Air Act ozone nonattainment area.
-In addition, the ability to come within the necessary federal ozone attainment goals will become more difficult under new climate realities. - 194.
+Boulder is already within the EPA's ozone nonattainment area.
+In addition, the ability to come within the necessary federal ozone attainment goals will become more difficult under new climate realities. - 163.
 As stated in a report to the Colorado Energy Office, "[c]limate [also] plays a role in outbreaks of vector-borne and zoonotic infectious diseases and in the transmission of these diseases to humans."
-For example, warmer weather and drought conditions lead to animal migrations, an increase in mosquito populations, mosquito-borne illnesses and the need for increased mosquito control.
-In addition, multiple cases of the mosquito-borne West Nile Virus have occurred in Boulder County, and San Miguel County is also vulnerable to the virus. - 195.
+For example, warmer weather and drought conditions may lead to animal migrations, an increase in mosquito populations, mosquito-borne illnesses and the need for increased mosquito control.
+In addition, multiple cases of the mosquito-borne West Nile Virus have occurred in Boulder County.
+While San Miguel County has not yet seen cases of West Nile Virus, County officials recognize that all areas of the County can be affected by the virus, especially with warmer temperatures. - 164.
 The threat of an increase in such harmful diseases creates the need for additional monitoring and surveillance.
-For example, Boulder County public health staff anticipate, in the County's Climate Change Preparedness Plan, increases in plague and tularemia (spread by ticks and deer flies) if winters become warmer and rainier, as projected. - 196.
-Prevention, monitoring, and reporting costs associated with the spread of such illnesses will likely increase due to increased surveillance and treatment of mosquito-infested and other areas where humans have the likelihood of contact with infected animals. - B. Plaintiffs have acted to prevent climate change, but are still being harmed by, and must act to mitigate, its impacts on their property and residents. - 1.
-Plaintiffs have made substantial efforts to reduce their own GHG emissions. - 197.
+For example, Boulder County public health staff expressed concerns, in the County's Climate Change Preparedness Plan, that increases in plague and tularemia (spread by ticks and deer flies) are expected if winters become warmer and rainier, as projected. - 165.
+Prevention, monitoring, and reporting costs associated with the spread of such illnesses will likely increase due to increased surveillance and treatment of mosquito-infested and other areas where humans have likelihood of contact with infected animals.

+- B. Plaintiffs have acted to prevent climate change, but are still being harmed by, and must act to mitigate, its impacts on their property and residents. - 1.
+Plaintiffs have made substantial efforts to reduce their own GHG emissions. - 166.
 Plaintiffs have been national leaders in environmental sustainability and mitigating GHG emissions.
-For example, "[r]ecognizing that local governments are the first responders in the fight against climate change, Boulder County has taken numerous steps to reduce its own heat-trapping emissions and to assist its residents and businesses to do the same."

-198. Boulder County, San Miguel County and the City of Boulder are all members of Colorado Communities for Climate Action, which advocates for state and federal actions to protect Colorado's climate for current and future generations.
-Sustainability is at the very core of Plaintiffs' identities, each of which takes seriously its responsibility for stewardship of the natural environment.
+For example, "[r]ecognizing that local governments are the first responders in the fight against climate change, Boulder County has taken numerous steps to reduce its own heat-trapping emissions and to assist its residents and businesses to do the same." - 167.
+Boulder County, San Miguel County, and the City of Boulder are all members of Colorado Communities for Climate Action, which advocates for state and federal actions to protect Colorado's climate for current and future generations.
+Sustainability is at the very core of the Plaintiffs' identities, each of which takes seriously its responsibility for stewardship of the natural environment.